byalextran/alextran-org/src/posts/2010/10/tidbits-of-wisdom-from-pastor-steven-furtick/index.md

 Here are my notes from that meeting.

-### Intro

-Just some quick background.
-The teaching points in the talk come from Elevation Church’s 12 core values they call [The Code](http://www.elevationchurch.org/thecode).
-And to a lesser extent, Acts 3:1-10.

-> The Code is our core set of values at Elevation Church.
-It sets the tone and trajectory for how we get things done.
-If the mission is the compass, The Code is the map that gives us direction.

-The idea for The Code came from a book called [The Orange Code](http://amzn.to/9wF4gI).

 ### We Are a Generation of Honor

 > We freely give honor to those above us, beside us and under us because of the calling and potential God has placed inside of them.